Mr-Pravin-Singh/NS-test/README.md

 # NS-test
-this repo is for testing updating together this line is updating letter
+this repo is for testing 333updating together t22his line is updating letter